GarooInc/AgentAI/backend/knowledge/origin_of_booking_values.md

 - FIX
 - SYXN

+If any term in the question is similar, you need to use the exact term from this list.

 If the term is not in the list, it may be a value of the `COMPANY_NAME` column.